commonsharp/SurvivalProject-Server/README.md

 - [ ] Change the teams in quests to 10, instead of 0.

 # List of bugs
+* Possible bug - broadcast messages will get sent to other servers as well.
+So someone sending a chat message would send it to people in other servers as well.
+Need to check that.
 * When someone joins a quest that already started, the quest restarts.
 * Starting a tutorial crashes the game.
 * The guild rank of new players in the room is '?' instead of being the true rank.

 # 26/03/2017
 * You can now chat in game.
+* You can now chat in lobby.
+There's still no concept of guilds/friends/whisper so the message just gets sent to everyone in the lobby.
 * Started working on the card shop and user shops.

 # 25/03/2017